-The School's basic financial statements consist of a statement of net position, a statement of revenues, expenses, and changes in net position, and a statement of cash flows.

-The School uses a single enterprise presentation.
-Enterprise reporting focuses on the determination of operating income, changes in net position, financial position and cash flows.
+The School's basic financial statements consist of a statement of net position, a statement of revenues, expenses and changes in net position, and a statement of cash flows.
+The School uses enterprise accounting to monitor its financial activities.
+Enterprise accounting focuses on the determination of operating income, changes in net position and cash flows.